 I’ve never seen so many paddlers at once

-We spent the first few kilometers catching up to the group and watching as the storm approached.
+We spent the first few kilometres catching up to the group and watching as the storm approached.

 The approaching storm